nordic-krch/zephyr/doc/kernel/other/ring_buffers.rst

 A ring buffer is defined using a variable of type :c:type:`struct ring_buf`.
 It must then be initialized by calling :cpp:func:`sys_ring_buf_init()`.

-The following code defines and initializes an empty ring buffer (which is part of a larger data structure).
+The following code defines and initializes an empty ring buffer for data items (which is part of a larger data structure).
 The ring buffer's data buffer is capable of holding 64 words of data and metadata information.